Joanna Briscoe: Career

 Briscoe attended University College London before working for several years as a freelance journalist.

+In 1989 she interviewed Shere Hite; they became friends, and Hite lived largely between France and Briscoe's small flat from 1991 to 1997.

 Her short stories have featured in several anthologies, and she has contributed widely to publications that include The Guardian, The Independent, The Observer, and The Sunday Times and broadcasting on BBC Radio 4.
 Her first novel Mothers and Other Lovers, in which a teenage girl tries to escape from a stultifying rural life, only to fall in love with her mother's new female friend, won a Betty Trask Award.
 Briscoe spent a lot of time in New York researching her second novel, Skin, a runner-up for the Encore Award.
 This explored the plastic surgery and psychological toll taken on women by the beauty industry.